- Don't miss out on REI's current sale - shop now and save on all your outdoor gear needs!

 This R2 Techface Hoody is probably the best option for casual use out in frigid weather.

-- "I'll be using it casually, with very little to no activity, as an outer layer.
+• "I'll be using it casually, with very little to no activity, as an outer layer.
 Power walks at most.
-Warmth, weather resistance and durability are priority.
-What's my best shot?"
+Warmth, weather resistance and durability are priorities.
+What's my best option?"

-I can pretty confidently recommend you the R2 Techface Hoody [Men's - Women's].
+I can pretty confidently recommend the R2 TechFace Hoody [Men's - Women's].

-If neither of these profiles is you, then read the entire article and try to figure out which adaptation can be the best for your own needs and desires.
+If neither of these profiles is you, then read the entire article and try to figure out which adaptation is best for your own needs and desires.